rohit2215/Feedback-Management-System/README.md

 App.tsx:

-Main component that renders the FeedbackForm and FeedbackList components.
+Main component written in Typescript that renders the FeedbackForm and FeedbackList components.
 Manages the state for triggering a refresh of the feedback list after new feedback is submitted.

 CSS Files: